jakhmoladp/industry_ready_assignment_git/readme.md

 # Git and Github
-Below tasks have been performed as part of assignment#1 Git and Github tutorials.
+Below tasks have been performed for **assignment#1 Git and Github tutorials** which is part of **"Industry Ready Data Science Projects"**, a course offered by www.ineuron.ai.

 Refer below link for assignment details: https://github.com/Project-Neurons/Industry-Ready-Projects-Tasks/blob/main/Git_&_Docker/Assignment-1.md